rockymoto517/BetterBalancedRebalance/README.md

 * Better teammate healing
 * 40% faster weapon speed

-I actually typed 1200 word essay about this for the mod page but I am removing it cause of the clutter.
+All the changes vanilla game made, attacked every aspect of the deck besides the self-revive.
+We made the ampule effect stronger and reverted the rest.

 Biker
 * Removed the bulk of the timer related effects
 * 10% extra health and armor
 * You can grant a speed boost that stacks with inspire basic to your teammates that also has the mod

-Biker's cards are mostly flavour text.
-First one is the only one that matters.
-It is a blank canvas that we can do whatever we want with it so we decided to turn it into a objective oriented support deck.
-If you need to move bags, assist the ~~chicken~~ ICTV players cross the road or prepare your hacker player for the biggest ecm push they has ever done, this will be the go-to option.
-Sadly the speed boost only works on people that have the mod, hence why it has extra cooldown, health and armor bonuses to aid the deck.
-For players without the mod, biker is a deck that just exists in this game anyways.
+note: biker is gonna get a rework at some point, i am not happy with the way it is it feels tacked on

 Maniac
 * Extra hysteria gain timer

 Maniac is an underrated deck.
 We did this to let you get the same value out of the deck with less time spent.
-This doesn't adress the common complaint about this deck, that being its inconsistent nature, but off-sync timers adding the subtracting DA is a great bit of characterization for Jimmy, who happens to be a coke-head clone of a mad scientist.
+This doesn't address the common complaint about this deck, that being its inconsistent nature, but off-sync timers adding the subtracting DA is a great bit of characterization for Jimmy, who happens to be a coke-head clone of a mad scientist.

 Gambler
-* Ammo pickup to health and support system is replaced by a pool system we call "pot";
+* Ammo pickup to health and support system is replaced by a pool system we call "pot"
-	* Pot fills with kills and ammo pickups alike, hitting 20 will heal 20% of your health, replanish 10% of your ammo and 5% of your teammates ammo.
+	* Pot fills with kills and ammo pickups alike, hitting 20 will heal 20% of your health, replenish 10% of your ammo and 5% of your teammates ammo.
 If your teammates don't have the mod, vanilla ammo pickup to share ammo is used instead.
 When the pot is filled, a sound que plays.
 * Panic on kills
 * Same health bonus of 40%